SamEVTech/SamEVTech/README.md

 ---

 ## 🔋 About Me
 *ITI Electrician* turned *EV Power Electronics Specialist* at *Tata IIS Mumbai.
-I’m passionate about **EV Battery Systems, **BMS, **Power Electronics, and **IoT solutions.
+I'm passionate about **EV Battery Systems, **BMS, **Power Electronics, and **IoT solutions.
 From tearing down gadgets to coding **Arduino/ESP32, I build **hands-on prototypes* that power the electric future. 🚀

-"Circuits are my canvas, and code is my brush – let’s electrify the world!"
+"Circuits are my canvas, and code is my brush – let's electrify the world!"

 ---